thalesfm/differentiable-renderer/README.md

 }
 ```

 Although it takes care of the bias problem, this solution comes at the cost of an increased computational complexity when computing gradients.
-For this reason, it's usage is not enforced since having truly unbiased estimates is often not required for most optization problems.
+For this reason, it's usage is not enforced since having truly unbiased estimates is often not required for most optimization problems.

 ## Results